Skip to content

 Hamburg Landmarks – Michel

-Not far from the harbour is one of the most beautiful churches: the St. Michaelis (simply called “The Michel” by the locals).
-It is the Hamburg’s most important landmark and in its nearly 400-year history, the “Michel” had to be completely rebuilt twice.
+One of the most beautiful churches is not far from the harbour: the St. Michaelis (simply called “The Michel” by the locals).
+It is Hamburg’s most important landmark, and in its nearly 400-year history, the “Michel” had to be rebuilt twice.

 The church can fit 2,500 people, making it the largest in Hamburg.